Table of Contents

 For many marketers, creating content is a huge task.

 To provide consistent value to your audience, curate content instead of creating.
-It’s a process of selecting, organizing, and gathering information for documenting in the future.
+It’s a process of selecting, organizing, and gathering information for documentation in the future.

 You can easily create infographics, videos, articles, or images with this process.